Edward Śmigły-Rydz' cult of personality: Camp of National Unity

 On 21 February 1937, the ideological declaration of the Camp of National Unity was presented.
 It was created by the marshal himself, in cooperation with Adam Koc and Bogusław Miedziński.
 An important element of the Camp of National Unity ideology was the "consolidation of the nation" around the army and its Commander-in-Chief. Śmigły-Rydz was to prepare the Polish people for the upcoming war.
 He was portrayed as a person standing above current political conflicts, parties, whose thoughts should serve as a guide for the programs and actions of all organizations operating in the state.
-The figure of Śmigły-Rydz was continuously highlighted by government media, which informed the public about all details of his life (angina, hunting), published his photos, and even speeches that contributed nothing to political life; it emphasized that Śmigły-Rydz was always present wherever he was most needed.
+The figure of Śmigły-Rydz was continuously highlighted by government media, which informed the public about all details of his life (tonsillitis, hunting), published his photos, and even speeches that contributed nothing to political life; it emphasized that Śmigły-Rydz was always present wherever he was most needed.
 A characteristic feature of the press' interest in the leader was the sidelining of other Camp of National Unity figures, such as Stanisław Skwarczyński or Zygmunt Wenda, during the growing threat from Germany.

 The cult of Śmigły-Rydz was widely used by Camp of National Unity propaganda during the Lithuanian crisis in March 1938.
 The border incident, which ended with the death of a Polish soldier, was exploited at that time.
 From this period comes the slogan: "Leader, lead us to Kaunas!".
 It was unofficially spread by the Camp of National Unity, hoping to strengthen the marshal's popularity after Poland's forced establishment of diplomatic relations with Lithuania.
 A similar situation occurred with the occupation of Trans-Olza by Polish forces in October 1938.
 The Polish population greeted Śmigły-Rydz enthusiastically upon his arrival in Cieszyn on October 12.
 This was the peak period of the marshal's and the Sanation camp's popularity among society.